Benchmarking Network Throughput Between Linux Hosts

 This article will cover various methods for testing network throughput between two Linux hosts.

-Two basic utilities commonly found on Linux systems are dd
+Two basic utilities commonly found on Linux systems are dd and netcat.

 You can use these tools together to benchmark a network by reading and